Auditable Events

 Auditable Event Categories

-The auditable events are categorized into different categories, based on the type of the event.
+The auditable events are categorised into different categories, based on the type of the event.
 The categories are used to group the events into logical groups, making it easier to manage and understand the events.
 Each individual Event ID will always be associated with a specific category, based on how the Event ID is constructed.

 The entire Event ID is a 64-bit value, where the upper 16 bits are used to specify the category of the event, and the lower 48 bits are used to specify the specific event within that category.
 The following categories are available:

-Category ID | Category Name | Description |
+| Category ID | Category Name | Description |

 0x1000 |